-Study visit number Visit type Amount

-Screening (including ultrasound) 1 Screening assessment £110 Payment Trigger 1 after screening complete

-D-28 Vaccination £110

-Full completion of Diary £30

-D-21, D-14, Post- vaccine immunology, pre-challenge visits (as required) 2 Follow-up £90/visit Payment Trigger 2 after vaccine follow up visits

-D0 Challenge visit £110

-Days off work - 10 days for participants who arrive at challenge from home on the day of challenge. £150/day

-Extra day for participants who need to stay overnight before the challenge day due to travel distance and timings (to be decided by parent site).
+Study visit number Visit type Amount Screening (including ultrasound if this is conducted) Screening assessment £110 Payment Trigger 1 after screening complete D-28 Vaccination £110 Full completion of Diary £30 D-21, D-14, Post- vaccine immunology, pre-challenge visits (as required) Follow-up £90/visit Payment Trigger 2 after vaccine follow up visits D0 Challenge visit £110 Days off work - 10 days £150/day Extra day for participants who need to stay overnight before the challenge day due to travel distance and timings (to be decided by parent site).
 The payment includes 25 GBP subsistence. £175 D 1- D14 Follow-up visits £90/visit PD to D14PD, as required Diagnosis visits £90/visit Full completion of Challenge Diary £30 Payment Trigger 3 at the end of diagnosis, or D14 post challenge visits D28 £90/ visit Stool samples 1-3 £30/ sample Payment Trigger 4 after the 3 clearance stool samples D90, D180 Follow-up visits £90/ visit Payment Triggers 5 and 6 after D90 and D180 visits, respectively Unscheduled visit(s) If required, as per PI discretion only £90/ visit If unscheduled visits have occurred, they will be paid at the next payment trigger point.

-Per participant total (not including unschedul Up to £4,410
+Per participant total (not including unscheduled) Up to £4,585

-1 The ultrasound visit may occur on a separate day from the screening visit.
+&lt;sup>1 The ultrasound visit may occur on a separate day from the screening visit.
 The total payment for completing screening will be the same (£110) regardless of whether the visit occurred on the same day or a separate day.